emilyjspencer/Notes/AlgorithmsDatastructures/README.md

 **Visualizing algorithm growth with graphs**

-An algorithm is said to take constant time- **O(f(n))** if the number of simple operations the computer has to do is eventually less than a constant timesf(n) as n increases
+An algorithm is said to run in constant time- **O(f(n))** if the number of simple operations the computer has to do is eventually less than a constant timesf(n) as n increases
 As n grows - it doesn’t really have an impact, because runtime is always constant The value of T(n) is bound by a value that does not depend on the size of the input The algorithm will execute in the same time regardless of the size of the input Represented by a flat line

-An algorithm is said to take linear time if **(fn) = n)** - as n (the input scales - the runtime scales) proportionally, represented by a diagonal, upward sloping line
+An algorithm is said to run in linear time if **(fn) = n)** - as n (the input scales - the runtime scales) proportionally, represented by a diagonal, upward sloping line
 Its worst case complexity is O(n) - meaning that the greater the input, the more time will be required to execute the code.
 Its complexity grows in direct proportion to the size of the input

-An algorithm is said to take quadratic time if **(f(n) = n^2** As n - the input grows - the runtime squares relative to the square of n
+An algorithm is said to run in quadratic time if **(f(n) = n^2** As n - the input grows - the runtime squares relative to the square of n

-An alrogithm is said to take logarithmic time if it runs proportionally to the logarithm of the input size.
+An alrogithm is said to run logarithmic time if it runs proportionally to the logarithm of the input size.

-An algorithm is said to take exponential time if its growth doubles with each additon to the input
+An algorithm is said to run in exponential time if its growth doubles with each additon to the input

 **Big O notation**:
 * provides a numeric representation of code written